beckym223/manual_work/E6_long_edited.md

 is the discrimination against capital income inherent in a nominal income tax.
 An infla- tion adjustment of asset prices should be
-40For a detailed analysis of a comprehensive income  tax base, see Pechman (1977).
-Estimates of the revenue effects of specific changes in the tax base needed to  reach the comprehensive base are given in Congres- sional Budget Office (1989).

 ### ---Economics-1990-0-13.txt---